‘There’s something evil hiding in the woods’

 British Columbia, Canada

-MOV!ES and MAN!A is truly independent and we rely solely on the very minor income generated by affiliate links and internet ads to stay online.
+MOVIES and MANIA is truly independent and we rely solely on the very minor income generated by affiliate links and internet ads to stay online.
 Please support us by not blocking ads on our site.
 Thank you.MOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
 We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
 Please support us by not blocking ads on our site.
-Thank you.